KaruzoHikari/LyokoAPIDoc/docs/LyokoAPI/Commands/ICommand.md

 For example the command ``api.dj.play`` has the Name ``play``

 ### DisplayName
-The display name is the name that will displayed to the user, for example as command output.
+The Display Name is the name that will displayed to the user, for example as command output.

 This can be the same as Name, but it can be different in case the original command is too long.